Foreign Property Ownership In Ecuador

 La Costa (the coastal lowlands area to the west of the country) region has a truly tropical climate.
 The weather here is usually warm, with temperatures hovering around 80°F. The rainy season (December to May) is humid.

 El Oriente (the Amazon region of the east of the country) is also at sea level and also has a tropical climate.
 The weather here is a humid and rainy year round.
-Average daytime temperatures also hover around 80°F. The dry season varies, but is usually somewhere between December and March.
+Average daytime temperatures also hover around 80°F. Also, the dry season varies, but is usually somewhere between December and March.
 August can also be drier than average.

 La Sierra (the highlands, or Andean region) has a much cooler climate than the rest of the country and temperatures vary greatly with altitude.
 The average summer temperature in Ecuadorian capital, Quito, is around 60°F.

 The Galapagos Islands have a warm and relatively dry climate year round, with temperatures averaging 80°F. Though the islands sit almost right on the equator, the Pacific lapping on all sides prevents it from getting too hot here.
-Most people find the stable climate here pleasant—there are no annual extremes here.
-The Galapagos receive almost no rainfall, either.

 As in any country, weather depends on your region, but generally Ecuador enjoys a temperate, mild climate with little temperature fluctuation from season to season.